Deushade/Assignment-2/README.md

 Note: The assignment says that sounds need to be used in the program, so I used the pygame library for Python.
 It won't work with an online compiler, because the library is needed for sound.
 To install: "pip install pygame" in cmd to install the library.
 An audio file is also included/required for the swap sounds in the program.
-You can change the elements in the array to yourt liking for the program also.
+Also, you can change the elements in the array to your liking for the program.